-Wednesday Outdoor Worship, July 19: Come for Wednesday Outdoor Worship tonight!
-SLIDE into Wednesday worship by coming at 6:15 pm for the Slip-N-Slide!
-Brings towels and be ready to have a great time sliding before and after worship.
+Wednesday Outdoor Worship, Wednesday, August 2 (TODAY): Come for Wednesday Outdoor Worship tonight!
+We will start the evening with the Bike Rodeo at 6:15 pm.
+The Minnetonka Police will offer instructions in bike safety.
+We will also be blessing helmets, bikes, and riders of all ages.
 Outdoor worship begins at 7:00 pm at our outdoor worship space, rain, shine or heat.
-We will move indoors if the weather is inclement, but there will still be a special activity for the kids.
+We will move indoors if the weather is inclement.
 Invite your friends, we hope to see you there!

 9:00 am Outdoor worship with Holy Communion